 I was born in Peoria, Illinois Peoria is situated in the Illinois River Valley.
 The hilly landscape is beautiful and the Rust Belt vibes are strong.

-and currently live in Turin, Italy.Turin is a peculiar city in the foothills of the Alps.
+and currently split time between Berlin, Germany and Turin, Italy.Turin is a peculiar city in the foothills of the Alps.
 It is part aristocratic and part post-industrial.
 The myriad of local businesses are a joy to discover.

-The interim years were spent in Iowa → Chicago → New York City → Berlin, Germany.
+The interim years were spent in Iowa → Chicago → New York City → Berlin.